syarwinaaa09/syarwinaaa09/README.md

 ## 🌟 Projects

 - **Analyze the Popularity of Programming Languages:** 📊 analyzing programming language trends (2008–2020) using Stack Overflow data with R 📈
-- **Automated Detection of Diabetic Retinopathy:** seeing is believing, and detecting diabetic retinopathy early can save vision 👓

 My projects are like a lab experiment – always evolving and occasionally exploding.
 Check back later for more data-driven adventures!